-Note: Effective November 25, 2021 trained community pharmacy staff may administer and submit claims for first, second, (if applicable, third) and booster doses to residents in LTC homes, retirement homes and other congregate settings under the direction of Public Health Units.
+Note: Effective November 25, 2021 trained community pharmacy staff may administer and submit claims for COVID-19 vaccine doses to residents in LTC homes, retirement homes and other congregate settings under the direction of Public Health Units.

-As of December 17, 2021, trained community pharmacy staff may administer and submit claims for first, second, (if applicable, third) and booster doses for staff, support workers, essential caregivers, volunteers and contractors who are working within congregate settings when the pharmacy staff visits the home / congregate setting to administer vaccines to residents.
+As of December 17, 2021, trained community pharmacy staff may administer and submit claims for COVID-19 vaccine doses for staff, support workers, essential caregivers, volunteers and contractors who are working within congregate settings when the pharmacy staff visits the home / congregate setting to administer vaccines to residents.
 All individuals receiving the vaccine must be eligible for their dose as per the requirements noted in the most recent Executive Officer Notice - Administration of COVID-19 vaccine in Ontario Pharmacies.